mashael23alamri/coffee_shop_project3_ND_Udacity/README.md

-# Coffee Shop Full Stack in udacity
+# Coffee Shop Full Stack in Udacity

 The coffee shop project is a project that has a coffee maker ^_^ Mangers can see and modify drinks, add and delete new drinks